ratnanil/Songs/README.md

 To merge branch `branch1` from remote `origin`:

 ```
+git diff ...origin/branch1 # to check the differences between the master and the branch
 git fetch origin branch1
 git checkout master # if you aren't on master branch yet
 git merge origin/branch1